nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

 #### Payload request body ####

-The following data-elements are mandatory (i.e. data SHALL be present):

-- A `registerPatient` parameter containing a patient resource profiled to the [CareConnect-GPC-Patient-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-GPC-Patient-1) profile.
-This is the patient who you want to be registered.
-Within this resource:
+The request payload is a [Parameters](https://www.hl7.org/fhir/STU3/parameters.html) resource conforming to the [GPConnect-RegisterPatient-Operation-1](https://fhir.nhs.uk/STU3/OperationDefinition/GPConnect-RegisterPatient-Operation-1/) profile, with a single parameter of `registerPatient` containing a `Patient` resource profiled to the [CareConnect-GPC-Patient-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-GPC-Patient-1) profile.
+This is the patient to be registered.

+Within the `Patient` resource:

-	- The NHS Number and Date of Birth as a minimum SHALL be populated to enable a provider to perform a PDS trace.
+- The following fields SHALL be populated to allow the providing system to verify the patient's identity on PDS:
-	- Where the gender, name or birth date are available these SHALL also be supplied (as indicated by the [Must-Support](https://www.hl7.org/fhir/STU3/conformance-rules.html#mustSupport) FHIR property)
-	- The patient resource SHALL contain at least a single name element.
-The patient resource SHALL contain a single instance of the name element with the `use` of `official`.
-This official name should contain the name registered on the spine which is returned by a PDS lookup for the patient.
+  - `identifier` with the patient's NHS number
+  - `birthDate`
+  - `name` including `family` and `given`, with the `use` element set to `official`

-The following data-elements MAY be populated by the consumer:
+- The following fields MAY be populated in order to record temporary details known to the consuming system:

-- Within the patient resource of the `registerPatient` parameter:
-  - the `telecom` element MAY be populated with temporary telecom details:
-	- the consumer SHALL only include telecom elements which have a `telecom.use` of type `temp`
-	- the consumer SHALL only include one instance of a telecom element for each `telecom.use` type
+  - `telecom` with temporary telecom details, with the `use` element set to `temp`.
+No more than one instance of this SHALL be populated.
+  - `address` with temporary address details, with the `use` element set to `temp`.
+No more than one instance of this SHALL be populated.

-  - the `address` element MAY be populated with temporary address details:
+- The following field MAY be populated by appointment booking consumers:
-	- the consumer SHALL only include address details which have an `address.use` of type `temp`
-	- the consumer SHALL only include one instance of a address element for each `address.use` type

-  - the `preferredBranchSurgery` within the `RegistrationDetails` extension element of the patient resource MAY be populated with a location reference where available and relevant to the registration.
+    - the `preferredBranchSurgery` within the `registrationDetails` extension, with a location reference where available and relevant to the registration.

-    For example, when the consumer is using the patient registration as part of an appointment booking they will have previously selected a slot which will be associated with a location.
+      When a consumer is using the patient registration as part of an appointment booking they will have previously selected a Slot which will be associated with a Location.
 The consumer may use this location as the preferred branch surgery within the patient registration.

-The following data elements MUST NOT be populated by the consumer:
+- **All other fields MUST NOT be populated.**
-- `ethnicCategory`, `religiousAffiliation`, `patient-cadavericDonor`, `maritalStatus`.

-The following data-elements SHALL be processed by the provider:

-- When a consumer has sent temporary telecom and/or temporary address details within the patient resource the provider SHALL store (and subsequently send) these details as temporary telecom and temporary address details within the patient record on the provider system, in addition to any telecom or address details obtained through the PDS trace done as part of the patient registration.
-The provider SHALL not push/synchronise these temporary telecom or temporary address details with the spine.

-The request payload is a set of [Parameters](https://www.hl7.org/fhir/STU3/parameters.html) conforming to the [GPConnect-RegisterPatient-Operation-1](https://fhir.nhs.uk/STU3/OperationDefinition/GPConnect-RegisterPatient-Operation-1/) profiled `OperationDefinition`.

-{% include tip.html content="This is a type level operation (i.e. is not associated with a given resource instance)." %}

-{% include important.html content="Provider systems SHALL register the new `Patient` resource as a temporary patient record once a PDS trace has been confirmed." %}

 On the wire a JSON serialised `$gpc.registerpatient` request would look something like the following: